Saturday, 12 May 2018

 Alien Secrets: Blog the Book 5

 If you missed the start of Alien Secrets, Flight of the Kestrel book 2, here is the link.
-To help your imagination, my idea of Dr Nefar is a bit like this picture:

 They were glad to be back in safety on the Kestrel.
 Doctor Sebu Nefar and Medic James Tomos entered the shuttle as soon as they were secure in the hanger.
 Bewhiskered Nefar was Kohathi, a lot younger than he looked.
 Young Tomas was human but born and raised on a cargo ship.
 Nefar took a quick biological scan of Tanu, who became hysterical, and had to be sedated.